Financial Aid FAQ

 Scholarships, Grants & Loans

 Applicants must be U.S. citizens, permanent residents or other eligible non-citizens who are making satisfactory academic progress toward their degree.
-Eligibility for different categories of aid is based on the determination established by the financial aid system developed by the U.S. Congress and the U.S. Department of Education (USDE).
-To receive Direct Stafford and Direct Grad-PLUS loans or a UC Law SF Grant, applicants cannot be in default on a federal student loan or owe a federal student aid repayment.
-Students are eligible for a maximum of six semesters of campus-based aid.
+Eligibility for different categories of aid is based on the determination established by the financial aid system developed by the U.S. Congress and the U.S. Department of Education (DOE).
+To receive a Federal Direct Unsubsidized Loan, applicants cannot be in default on a federal student loan or owe a federal student aid repayment.

 It depends on your own expected available financial resources and awarded scholarships/grants.
 You should borrow at least enough to pay for tuition and fees not covered by aforementioned funds (in addition to the need for living expenses).